vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 annotations with and without a parent.
 The full build is warning-free and all 20 CTest targets pass, including the existing format bank and loop fixtures.

+## Keep the NDS predictor inside its encoded sample

+An NDS ADPCM sample's `encodedData` now includes its four-byte predictor header.
+The decoder reads that complete bounded stream instead of reaching backward into the surrounding source file.
+This removes the implicit SWAV layout dependency from decoding and the scanner's separate predictor-header range check.
+Encoded-byte metadata now includes those four required bytes;
+decoded PCM, rates, channels, and loop coordinates remain unchanged.

+Derive the ADPCM loop length directly from the non-loop byte count.
+The old loop-start bound check could never fail: both encoded lengths are nonnegative 16-bit word counts, and the total already includes the loop offset.
+The shared decoder contract now explicitly requires codec headers inside `encodedData`.

+This removes 13 production lines.
+Extend the existing decoder and SWAR tests with exact PCM, a predictor-only stream, and a truncated predictor; test code grows by seven lines.
+A temporary comparison matches PCM and metadata in 589,824 cases across all initial index bytes, predictor extremes, varying payloads, empty payloads, and relocated streams.
+The harness is not committed.
+The full build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,